j14chambers/100-days-of-code/log.md

 **Link(s) to work**: [Portfolio](https://j14chambers.github.io/Portfolio/index.html)

+## Day 35: March 25, 2018

+**Today's Progress**: Portfolio V2

+**Thoughts**  Continue making changes to portfolio.
+Finished working on the portfolio page.
+I added in description for each site that is being used in this site.
+I change the fonts and colors of a lot of list tags.
+I change the font-family of the paragraphs.

+**Link(s) to work**: [Portfolio](https://j14chambers.github.io/Portfolio/index.html)

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)